Stripping a Second Mortgage in Bankruptcy

 It is possible only in a Chapter 13 bankruptcy to “strip” a second mortgage lien from your home.
 This will help to make the property more affordable by reducing the monthly payment and therefore prevent foreclosure.
 This is especially useful now when many people’s property’s market value has decreased substantially since the mortgages were obtained.
 To qualify, the market value of the home must be equal to or less than the first mortgage.
 An appraisal of the property is necessary to make this determination, and the appraisal will be filed with the motion to “strip the second mortgage” at the appropriate time.

 Your first step is to contact a Tampa bankruptcy & mortgage attorney who can help you explore your options and determine if you are eligible or want to file for a Chapter 13 bankruptcy.
 Our legal team is committed to providing people in Tampa and all of Hillsborough County with solutions to their legal issues.

-For answers to your questions about what is involved in stripping second mortgages in a Chapter 13 bankruptcy, contact the law office of All Family Law Group (Lynette Silon-Laguna, P.A.) today for a free initial consultation with a lawyer.
+For answers to your questions about what is involved in stripping second mortgages in a Chapter 13 bankruptcy, contact the law office of All Family Law Group, P.A. today for a free initial consultation with a lawyer to discuss your options.

 Example of a Lien Stripping

 An example of a situation where you can strip the second mortgage is as follows: A home or investment property has a first and second mortgage on it.
 If the appraised value of the property is $200,000.00 and the first mortgagee has a claim of $220,000.00 and the second mortgagee has a claim of $50,000.00, then the second mortgagee is totally unsecured and its lien can be stripped.